This post will be updated throughout the ongoing coronavirus pandemic.

 Supporting State and Municipal Borrowing

-- Supporting municipal bond liquidity: The Fed is also using two of its credit facilities to backstop munis.
+- Supporting municipal bond liquidity: The Fed also used two of its credit facilities to backstop munis.
 It expanded the eligible collateral for the MMLF to include highly rated municipal debt with maturities of up to 12 months, and also included municipal variable-rate demand notes.
 It also expanded the eligible collateral of the CPFF to include high-quality commercial paper backed by tax-exempt state and municipal securities.
-These steps will allow banks to funnel cash into the municipal debt market, where stress has been building due to a lack of liquidity.
+These steps allowed banks to funnel cash into the municipal debt market, where stress has been building due to a lack of liquidity.

 Cushioning U.S. Money Markets from International Pressures

-- International swap lines: Using another tool that was important during the Great Recession, the Fed is making U.S. dollars available to other central banks, so they can lend to banks that need them.
+- International swap lines: Using another tool that was important during the Great Recession, the Fed is making U.S. dollars available to other central banks so they can lend to banks that need them.
 The Fed gets foreign currencies in exchange, and charges interest on the swaps.
 Five foreign central banks have permanent swap lines with the Fed.
 The Fed has cut the rate it charges on those swaps with central banks in Canada, England, the Eurozone, Japan, and Switzerland, and extended the maturity of those swaps.
 It has also extended temporary swaps to the central banks of Australia, Brazil, Denmark, Korea, Mexico, New Zealand, Norway, Singapore, and Sweden.
-On July 29, the Fed extended these temporary swaps until March 31, 2021.
+On December 16, 2020, the Fed extended these temporary swaps until September 30, 2021.

-- The Fed also is offering dollars to central banks that don’t have an established swap line through a new repo facility called FIMA (for “foreign and international monetary authorities”).
-The Fed will make overnight dollar loans to the central banks, taking U.S. Treasury debt as collateral.
-This facility was extended, along with the temporary swap lines, through March 31, 2021.
+- The Fed also is offering dollars to central banks that don’t have an established swap line through a new repo facility called FIMA (for “foreign and international monetary authorities”): The Fed will make overnight dollar loans to the central banks, taking U.S. Treasury debt as collateral.
+This facility was extended, along with the temporary swap lines, through September 30, 2021.

 Why are the Fed’s actions important?